hiepnguyenbg/Tekora-Online-Sales-Analysis/README.md

 * **Focus on high-performing regions.** Continue allocating resources to North America and EMEA with regionalized marketing and product availability strategies tailored to local preferences.

 * **Continue and push forward the loyalty program.** In order to convert non-members, consider offering a one-time sign-up discount paired with increased general marketing of membership benefits and savings.
 Focus targeted and personalized ads to previous customers, and utilize past order data to increase marketing efforts when previously purchased products may need replacing.

+# Assumptions and Caveats:

+* Imperfect data schema normalization: A separate `products` table should exist to prevent duplicates in the orders table.
+Moreover, since each order can have at most one status, the `order_status` table may be unnecessary.
+It also contains a redundant `purchase_ts` column.

+* Refund Records: No refunds were recorded in 2022, which represents an anomaly that requires further investigation.